Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/index.md

 #### Set a user property

 The Identify object provides controls over setting user properties.
-An Identify object must first be instantiated, then Identify methods can be called on it, and finally the client will make a call with the Identify object.
+An Identify object must first be instantiated, then Identify methods can be called on it, and finally the client makes a call with the Identify object.

 ```Python
 from amplitude import Identify, EventOptions